godotengine/godot-docs/tutorials/animation/2d_skeletons.rst

 its function, allowing you to specify which of the three properties keyframes will be created for.

-Here's an illustration of how this can be useful: Imagine you have a node which already has two keyframes animating its scale only.
+Here's an example of how this can be useful: Imagine you have a node which already has two keyframes animating its scale only.
 You want to add an overlapping rotation movement to the same node.
 The rotation movement should begin and end at different times from the scale change that's already set up.